Pratikshathisside/dart_practice/README.md

 # dart_practice
-This repository intends to enhance skills and makr dart language friendly by having daily practice.
+This repository intends to enhance skills and make dart language friendly by having daily practice.